foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 At the end of this section you will have a functional installation of Foundry using HTTPS and Caddy as a reverse proxy.
 Foundry will be set to restart any time the Compute VM is restarted, managed by pm2.

 ## Connect to Compute VM Instance and Update
 >In this section, terminal is used to refer to whichever command line interface you may be using, either Windows Powershell or Linux/MacOS terminal.
-On Windows cmd will not work, it must be Powershell. {.is-info}
+On Windows cmd will not work, it must be Powershell.
+In many terminals, you can paste text with <kbd>right-click</kbd> or <kbd>shift</kbd>+<kbd>insert</kbd>.{.is-info}

 <a id="D1" href="#D1">D1.</a> In your terminal, navigate to the folder where you saved `foundry.key`.